tomayoteebroo/hhillabot/README.md

 - i think you need to download espeak
 - i dont know what else you need download and pip install
 - will update this section later
-- need some people to help me test out
+- need tester / fresh system to test out the requirements

 # steps to make it work on your windows 10: